You don’t have to outrun the bear. You only have to outrun the other campers.

 Tier 1: The 30-minute baseline

 Time: ~30 minutes.
 Cost: ~AU$10/month.
-Security gained: 80% of the total benefit of this entire guide.
+Security gained: the biggest single jump in this entire guide.

 1.1 Install 1Password